NVIDIA/NeMo-Guardrails/docs/getting_started/2_core_colang_concepts/README.md

 2. A sample conversation, which can also [be configured](../../user_guides/configuration-guide.md#sample-conversation) using the `sample_conversation` key in `config.yml`.

 3. A set of examples for converting user utterances to canonical forms.
-The top five most relevant examples are chosen by performing a vector search against all the examples.
+The top five most relevant examples are chosen by performing a vector search against all the user message examples.
 For more details check out [TODO](#).

-4. The current conversation, pre-seeded with the first two turns from the sample conversation.
+4. The current conversation preceded by the first two turns from the sample conversation.

 For the `generate_user_intent` task, the LLM must predict the canonical form for the last user utterance.